peterparkedcar165/regularmod/README.md

 4. Tilling soil instantly moisturizes it.
 Contain a Water Tank that slowly fills up when you are wet or touching water, then walking on soil moisturizes the soil at the cost of 1 unit, Max 24.
 Extra Crop Chance: +50%.
 Saturation Multiplier: +25%.

 ## 💭 Status Effects:
+1. Infested: Given to Zombie-type mobs upon spawning.
+When they die, they have a 10% chance to spawn 3-5 extra zombies of the same type.

 ## 📖 Enchantments:
 1. Quick Reflex (Helmet): +7.5% Evasion per level, Max 5.
 Common.